-- differences in the valuation of technical provisions and associated reinsurance recoverables, - · the financial statements include property, plant and equipment at cost, which are valued at fair value under Solvency II, - · deferred tax calculated on the expected tax impact once the valuation adjustments from GAAP to Solvency II unwind, and - from 1 January 2019, leases are accounted under Solvency II using IFRS 16 following guidance coming out from EIOPA that IFRS 16 is the appropriate measurement basis for leases
+- differences in the valuation of technical provisions and associated reinsurance recoverables, - the financial statements include property, plant and equipment at cost, which are valued at fair value under Solvency II; and - deferred tax valued on the expected tax impact once the valuation adjustments from GAAP to Solvency II unwind. - leases are accounted under Solvency II using IFRS 16 whereas in Irish GAAP this is unchanged. - from 1 January 2019, leases are accounted under Solvency II using IFRS 16 following guidance coming out from EIOPA that IFRS 16 is the appropriate measurement basis for leases.